 Rhythmic cadences take complex visual form when subordinated by others.
 Elements of line and shape coalesce into a formal matrix that supports the leaping salmon in Alfredo Arreguin's 'Malila Diptych'.
-Abstract arches and spirals of water reverberate in the scales, eyes
+Abstract arches and spirals of water reverberate in the scales, eyes and gills of the fish.
+Arreguin creates two rhythmic beats here, that of the water flowing downstream to the left and the fish gracefully jumping against it on their way upstream.

-Alfredo Arrequin, Malila Diptych, 2003 (detail).
+Alfredo Arreguin, Malila Diptych, 2003 (detail).
 Washington State Arts Commission.
 Digital Image by Christopher Gildow.
 Licensed under Creative Commons.